As an Amazon Associate I earn from qualifying purchases.

 - In a medium size bowl, whisk together butter, oil, egg, and vanilla until combined.
 Set aside.

 - In a large bowl, toss together the red velvet cake mix, flour, and salt.
-Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything is combined.
+Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything starts to come together.
+Mixture will be crumbly.
+This is ok.
+It will come together in the next step.

 - Check out this Instagram reel to see how I make my biscotti.
 Turn dough out onto lightly floured baking sheet and, with floured hands, pat dough into a rectangle about ½" thick.
 My rectangle was 6" wide and 7 and ½" long (using a ruler or a ruled silicone baking mat is helpful here).
 Brush entire slab (top and sides) with egg wash, if using.